Late-Breaking Science includes the following types of applications:

 Select your institution when you create the presenter and the authors.
 Once you have entered your city, a list will automatically appear from which you can select your institution.
 If your institution is not in the list, you have the possibility of creating it.
 If your city is not in the list, please enter it, press enter then add your institution.

-Presenter at the congress: Reconfirm selection of the name of the presenter.
+Presenter at the congress: Reconfirm the name of the presenter.

 Principal investigator: Indicate the name of the principal investigator.